pracks224/Interview_Prep/README.md

 </details>

 <details>
-  <summary>Set -5 : Interview Questions Kafka and Microservices </summary>
+  <summary>Set -5 : Microservices Design Patterns & Advance Concepts</summary>

   1. What is the diffence between cohesion and coupling ?